From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: The multidimensional Log S-fBM model (mLog S-fBM)

 \section{The multidimensional Log S-fBM model (mLog S-fBM)}

 This section is devoted to the mLog S-fBM random measure's construction using the mS-fBM process of Section \ref{sec:multidimsfbm}, its main properties as well as the mLog S-fBM model.\\ Analoguously to the one dimensional case tackled in \cite{wu2022rough}, our aim here is to demonstrate that the mLog S-fBM framework is defined for both non vanishing and vanishing co-Hurst exponents.
 For this sake, we start by defining the mLog S-fBM random measure for non vanishing co-Hurst exponents.
-Then, we introduce a random measure namely a multidimensional multifractal random measure, its multifractal property as well as a reference to the small intermittency approximation in this context.
-Last but not least, we establish that the limit of the mLog S-fBM random measure for vanishing co-Hurst exponents is precisely this multidimensional multifractal random measure, which enables to define the mLog s-fBM model as an multidimensional version of the Log S-fBM model for $\bm{H}\in \left]0,\frac{1}{2}\right[^{d \times d}$ as well as $\bm{H}=0_{d \times d}$ and de facto extend the mS-fBM process in that limit.
+Then, we introduce a random measure namely a multidimensional multifractal random measure as the limiting measure in the case of vanishing co-Hursts, its multifractal property as well as a reference to the small intermittency approximation in this context.
+Finally, we present the definition of the mLog S-fBM random measure for any co-Hurst matrix satisfying the constraints of Section \ref{sec:multidimsfbm}. finally we present the associated mLog S-fBM model.\\